silliman/2019FastStart/MarblesWebUILab.rst

 See https://hyperledger.github.io/composer/latest/reference/connectionprofile for their description.
 They also reference a link in the Hyperledger Fabric Node.js SDK documentation at https://fabric-sdk-node.github.io/tutorial-network-config.html which is a little more advanced, and it describes the profile in YAML form versus the JSON form that this Marbles demo app uses.

-**IMPORTANT: if you used a channel name other than the default of mychannel, you must change this value from mychannel to the value youused.**
+**IMPORTANT: if you used a channel name other than the default of mychannel, you must change this value from mychannel to the value you used.**
 Either use the *vi* editor if you are comfortable with that, or, you could use *sed*.
 For example, here is a *sed* command, to change the channel name from *mychannel* to *tim*, along with “before” and “after” *grep* commands to show the changes
 **(These commands are examples and only needed if you did not use the default channel name of mychannel)**::